ouss-hafsi/Quiz-me/README.md

 # Project Introduction

-My project is a Quiz game that displays questions from Jservice API.
-The player has to choose a question's categories for which he will have quiz. once the questionnary starts the player will have 2minutes to finish 10 questions and  each time he answers right the score will increase.
+QuizMe is a fun game that displays questions with answers from Jservice API.
+The player will have eight categories to choose from.
+Once you decide on which field you want to be tested you will have 10 question and two minutes timer to finish the quiz.

 # Download Project